markbailey/promotigo-competition-winners/README.md

 To run this project you will need the following installed

-`dotnet sdk`
+1. `dotnet sdk`

-`node 16`
+2. `node 16`

-### Database
+### Setup

-To setup the database run the following command in the console from the server directory.
+To setup the project pre-launch run the following command in the console from the root directory.
+This will install the node_modules for the client and create and populate the database for the server.

-`dotnet ef database update`
+`npm run setup`

-### Server
+### Concurrently run Server and Client apps

-To run the server enter the following command in the console from the projects root directory.
+To run the server and clients apps concurrently enter the following command in the console from the projects root directory.

-`dotnet run --project server`

-### Client

-To run the client application run the following command in the console from the client directory.

-`npm run dev`
+`npm start`

-Then hold CTRL & click on the link in the console window.
+Then hold CTRL & click on the link in the console to open the client app in the browser.